cyclic-software/docs/docs/concepts/database.md

   ]
 }
 ```
-The `key` should be used to uniquely identify an item and it's set of child items.
+The `key` should be used to uniquely identify an item and its set of child items.

 `$index` is a list of `props` by which them item will be indexed. key-value pairs that have been indexed can be used to retrieve or query items with greater performance.